Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 1. Plant directly in moist, well-draining soil.

-2. Place the set up in bright, indirect light and wait for roots to develops.
+2. Place the set up in bright indirect light and wait for roots to develop.

 3. Maintain the soil slightly moist until the plant is well established.